Jasper Morrison: Work and career

 In 2025, Morrison was among 35 UK-based designers who signed a letter to the technology secretary, Peter Kyle, urging the government to reconsider its plans to allow artificial intelligence companies to train their models on copyrighted works without permission.

+Morrison oversaw the exhibition design for a retrospective of the work of Lella and Massimo Vignelli held at the Milan Triennale museum in 2026.